rezahedi/HighPaws-Buddies/README.md

 - [x] Figure out `like/unlike` logic
 - [ ] Notifications subcollection /profiles/{profileId}/notifications/ for likes, comments, and follows or for specified followed users
 - [ ] Find a way to optimize stats fanout to scale, maybe throttling the fanout!
+- [ ] Code splitting and lazy loading components for better performance
+- [ ] Security: Firebase Rules, Forms validation, and error handling

 ## Firebase Emulators for local development

-Used Firebase emulators for local development and to persist data in the Firestore and Auth emulators I used export import approuch.
+Used Firebase emulators for local development and to persist data in the Firestore, Auth & Storage emulators I used export import approuch.

 To export/import data in `/firebase-export` I used the following commands and added them to the `package.json` scripts section for easy access.